Baltic Assembly: Cooperation with other geopolitical regions

 In 2017, the Baltic Assembly, the Benelux, and three of the members of the Nordic Council (Sweden, Denmark and Finland, all EU-member states) sought intensifying cooperation in the Digital Single Market and discussing social matters, the Economic and Monetary Union of the European Union, the European migrant crisis and defense cooperation.
-Relations with Russia, Turkey, and the United Kingdom was also on the agenda.
+Relations with Russia, Turkey, and the United Kingdom were also on the agenda.

 Structure

 The BA comprises sixty members.
 Each of the parliaments of the three States appoints twenty of its members to the Assembly.
 Each of the national parliaments appoints two of the members to be head and deputy head of the national delegation.
 The six head delegates and deputy head delegates form the BA's Presidium.
 The Chairman of the Presidium is the head of the national delegation of the country hosting the next session of the BA.
 The heads of the other two national delegations are Vice Chairmen of the Presidium.
 The Presidium controls the BA between sessions.
 The Chairman acts as the coordinator of the work of the BA, is its representative with other bodies and liaises with the three members’ governments.